Do no harm

 • the harm mentioned was a loss of dignity.

 The meaning of ‘loss of dignity’ was not explored in the case.
-My interpretation and extrapolation is that ignoring the patient’s personhood and residual autonomy is a form of lost dignity.
-Further, and mentioned in the hearing, the delay probably contributed to family discord, something the patient would have wished to avoid.
+My interpretation and extrapolation are that ignoring the patient’s personhood and residual autonomy is a form of lost dignity.
+Further, as mentioned in the hearing, the delay probably contributed to family discord, something the patient would have wished to avoid.
 Third, the delay must have caused or prolonged family distress, again something the patient would not have wanted.

 I think the main lesson to be learned here is that not considering fully and formally whether a treatment should be started or continued can itself cause harm, through allowing a treatment to start or continue when the person would not have wanted it.
-It is not sufficient to think that, if there is doubt or dispute, active treatment should continue ‘as it can do no harm’.
-The national clinical guideline, (here) and the 2018 guidance on withdrawing treatment in people who lack capacity (here) both stress this, and legal guidance is also available. (here)
+It is not sufficient to think that, if there is doubt or dispute, active treatment should continue 'as it can do no harm'.
+The national clinical guideline (here) and the 2018 guidance on withdrawing treatment in people who lack capacity (here) both stress this, and legal guidance is also available. (here)

 This post has reviewed two earlier cases and one current case where Honourable Mr Justice Hayden has considered withdrawal of gastrostomy feeding and hydration from someone in a prolonged disorder of consciousness.
 In all three, he reframed a important point in a way that helped me and, I hope, others: (a) he compared making the now-irrelevant diagnosis of a person being in a so-called vegetative state to joining an increasingly exclusive club; (b) he stressed that the decision should focus on how a patient would wish to live the remainder of his life; and (c) he made it clear that not making a best interests decision formally and properly caused harm.